8 Ways to Say Congratulations in French

 You’ll often hear bien joué said ironically, so if you think someone isn’t really congratulating you, they probably aren’t!

-Another way to say congratulations is to use the adjective bon (good) before a noun—especially when you’re wanting to congratulate someone on something specific.
+You can also use the adjective bon (good) before a noun—especially when you want to congratulate someone on something specific.
 For example:

 Bon travail les gars !